 Price

-Relatively lower price to pipe, some manufacturing processes are not necessary, like the annealing process, this reduces production cost, but to tube, the higher price will be calculated due to lower mills productivity per hour and the stricter requirements in terms of tolerances and inspections, tube requires more steps to ensure high quality.
+Relatively lower prices for pipe and some manufacturing processes are not necessary, like the annealing process, which reduces production cost, but for tube, the higher price will be calculated due to lower mill productivity per hour and the stricter requirements in terms of tolerances and inspections, tube requires more steps to ensure high quality.

 Applications